firstpersoncode/mockingjar-lib/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

+## Support

+For technical support, feature requests, or bug reports, please contact the development team or create an issue in the project repository.

+---